mjordan/islandora_workbench_docs/docs/rolling_back.md

 You can determine where the rollback CSV file is written by including the `rollback_dir` in your configuration.
 This overrides the default location defined in `input_dir`.

-The rollback configuration file is always written to the Workbench working directory.
+The rollback configuration file is always written to the Workbench working directory unless that behavior is overwritten by `rollback_config_file_path`.

 ## Using rollback filename templates